 I have a long-distance relationship with someone from a country to which an entry ban applies due to coronavirus.
 Can my partner travel to the Netherlands?

-From 27 July 2020 your partner from a country to which an entry ban applies may travel to the Netherlands under certain conditions.
+Your partner from a country to which an entry ban applies may travel to the Netherlands under certain conditions.
 Your partner may stay in the Netherlands for up to 90 days within a 180-day period.
 Children under the age of 18 can also travel with your partner.

 Conditions applying to the temporary arrangement for partners in long-distance relationships?